 Ello is still a work in progress, but you might like its rather no-nonsense design.

 Like Ello, Diaspora was designed to be a true Facebook alternative.
-Its creators shared the same concerns about the structure of Facebook, where everyone's activity could be tracked and used to sell advertising by a single large corporation.
-Diaspora works differently, by connecting a collection of miniature social networks known as "pods".
-You can join an existing pod, or create one of your own -- whether it's just for your family, your neighbourhood, your friends, or whoever.
+Its creators shared the same concerns about the structure of Facebook, where everyone’s activity could be tracked and used to sell advertising by a single large corporation.
+Diaspora works differently, by connecting a collection of miniature social networks known as “pods”.
+You can join an existing pod, or create one of your own — whether it’s just for your family, your neighborhood, your friends, or whoever.

 Diaspora allows you to create groups or lists (called “aspects”) that allow you to control who sees what you post, and like Twitter, Diaspora allows you to link people or topics to what you post with “mentions” and “hashtags”.
 However, on Diaspora, you don’t have to use your real name if you don’t want to, and you retain all rights to any content that you post.

 Tagged is a bit different from other alternatives to Facebook in that it emphasizes discovering new friends, rather than simply connecting with ones you’ve already made.
 You can set up and customize a free profile with a bit about you and what your interests are, and then use many features that are similar to those on Facebook.
 You can post status updates, upload photos, send and receive private messages, and play games.

 You can also see who has visited your profile, sort and rate videos, and send virtual “gifts” to people you like (these gifts can be bought with on-site “gold”, which can be purchased with real money or earned through various promotions and games).
 Tagged also features chat rooms that are categorized by age and mood, so you can join a real-time instant message conversation.